 Keep cats and dogs inside in extreme cold.
 If you’re worried about feral and neighborhood cats without home, consider providing dry, well-insulated shelter.

 Create a pet disaster kit that has food, clean water and any medications to last for about five days.

 Provide warm beds and blankets for naps.
 Better yet, join your pet for nap time!

 Whether the weather is hot, frigid or even mild, it’s never a good idea to leave your pet alone in a car.

-What other pet friendly winter tips do you have to share with Plymouth Rock Assurance?
+Have other pet-friendly winter tips to share with Plymouth Rock Assurance?
 Tell us about them in the comments!